 God knows when you’ve tried your best to reach someone.
-He knows when you’ve throw your all at making a situation work.
+He knows when you’ve thrown your all at making a situation work.
 He knows when the problem is the other party, not you.
 He knows when there is little, if anything, to be gained by you continuing to knock on a door that isn’t opening to you.
 He knows when it’s time for you to shake the dust off your feet and move on to something else.

 I have no idea where this post finds you right now, and I’m certainly not trying to cause unwise upheaval in your life, but it could be that you are in the midst of some situation that God is now calling you to abandon.
 Obviously, I’m not talking about you bailing on a marriage because of irreconcilable differences or you doing something else that violates scripture.
 (Don’t use this principle of shaking the dust off your feet as carte blanche to step outside God’s will and do anything that suits you.)
 But I am talking about you putting a period anyplace in your life where God wants you to put one.

 You ask, “And how do I know where those places are?”
 Oh, that takes commitment to Jesus.
 It takes prayer.
 It takes spiritual discernment.
 It takes seeking God’s will.
 It takes committing yourself to that will whatever it may be.
 The good news, though, is that God will show you those places for periods if you sincerely ask Him to show you.
 Remember, He wants you to do His will more than you want to do it.